Arco (film): Production

-In May 2024, it was revealed that Natalie Portman, who also served as a producer on the film, had joined the cast for the English dub, which was written and directed by Ugo Bienvenu, and starring Oscar Tresanini, Margot Ringard Oldra, Alma Jodorowsky, Swann Arlaud, Vincent Macaigne, Louis Garrel, and Oxmo Puccino.
+In May 2024, it was revealed that Natalie Portman, who also served as a producer on the film, had joined the cast for the English dub, which was written and directed by Bienvenu.

 Release

-Arco had its world premiere at the Cannes Film Festival on May 16, 2025.
+Arco had its world premiere at the Cannes Film Festival on 16 May 2025.
 A few days later, Neon acquired North American distribution rights to the film.

 The film opened in the Locarno Kids section at the 78th Locarno Film Festival on 6 August 2025.
-The film was released in theaters across France on October 22, 2025.
-It was released in limited release in the United States on November 14, 2025, before it expands to a nationwide release in early 2026.
+The film was released in theaters across France on 22 October 2025.
+The film was given a week-long awards qualifying theatrical run in the United States on 14 November 2025.
+In December 2025, Neon announced that the film would be given a limited theatrical release in Los Angeles and New York on 23 January 2026, expanding nationwide a week later on 30 January.